Learn about actual and potential costs

 All buyers should include the duration of the service contract.

 How risky is the Pest Control Services supply chain?

-Availability and pricing risk for pest control services is medium along the supply chain.
+The supply chain risk in the pest control services market is moderate.
 Pest control vendors rely on a variety of inputs from pesticide manufacturers, property leasing firms, car dealerships and tool wholesalers.
-Market suppliers have not faced high price volatility for inputs in the past three years, but...
+Market suppliers have not faced high price volatility for inputs in the past three years, but they do...
 Subscribe to learn more.